 Confronting Poverty Grants

-• The Ark* enhances the health and well-being of low-income families and individuals across the Chicagoland Jewish community through a broad array of social services.
-Natan’s grant supports The Ark’s Child and Family Wellness Program, enabling it to expand its mental health services for children in partnership with Jewish day schools across the Chicago area, including those with no other mental health professionals on staff.
+• The Ark enhances the health and well-being of low-income families and individuals across the Chicagoland Jewish community through a broad array of social services.
+Natan’s grant continues to support The Ark’s Child and Family Wellness Program, enabling it to expand its mental health services for children in partnership with Jewish day schools across the Chicago area, including many that have no other mental health professionals on staff.
+By offering support services to children, The Ark is able to engage families (many of whom may not otherwise reach out about needs) with a host of wraparound services for families, including psychotherapy, wellness programs, food security, and others.

 Previous